Drumshtick/lighthouse-web-notes/Week_2/Day_5/introObjectOrientedProgramming.md

 * OO is very important to learn due to its popularity
 * JavaScript is not strictly OO in the way that Java or Ruby are
 * Functional Programming is an alternative paradigm, and one that JavaScript also encourages

+## NOTE
+* Dependency Injection: It's a fancy word that simply means *****"passing an object the things it needs rather than having the object access them itself"*****.
+It makes for code that is much more modular and testable.